ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

   margin-left: auto;
   margin-right: auto;">

+Here, I get `r` layers of circles, and each layer has _2*PI / (2 * PI / 12)_ circles.

-The outer for loop iterates through different "rings."
-The variable r is used to represent the current ring, and the loop will run from r = 0 to r = 5, which means it will create a total of 6 rings.
+The outer for loop iterates through different "layers".
+The variable `r` represents the current layer, and the loop will run from `r = 0` to `r = 5`, which means it will create 6 layers.

 ```Javascript
 for (let r = 0; r < 6; r++)
 ```

-The inner for loop iterates through angles from 0 to 2 \* PI (a full circle) and divides the circle into 12 equal segments.
-The variable i represents the current angle in radians.
+The inner for loop iterates through angles from 0 to `2 * PI` (a full circle) and divides the circle into 12 equal segments.
+The variable `i` represents the current angle in radians.

 ```Javascript
 for (let i = 0; i < 2 * PI; i += (2 * PI) / 12)
 ```

-The following code calculates the x and y coordinates for the center of each circle within the ring.
+The following code calculates the x and y coordinates for the center of each circle within the layer.
 It maps the angles `i` to the positions on the circle.
-Making the amplitude `r * 30` makes the radius of circles on one layer is larger than the previous one as the `r` increases.
+Making the amplitude `r * 20` increases the radius of circles layer by layer.

 ```Javascript
 let x1 = sin(i) * (r * 20);
 let y1 = cos(i) * (r * 20);
 ```

 Since the first layer starts from `r = 0`, the 12 circles overlap with each other.
-Let's offset it by 30 from the center through adding 30 to the amplitude:
+I'll offset them by 30 from the center:

 ```Javascript
 let x1 = sin(i) * (30 + r * 20);